heroiclabs/nakama-docs/docs/runtime-code-basics.md

     ```typescript
     try {
         // Will throw an exception because this function expects a valid user ID.
-        nk.accountsGetId(['invalid_id']);
+        nk.accountsGetId([ 'invalid_id' ]);
     } catch(error) {
         logger.error('An error has occurred: %s', error.message);
     }
     ```

-The JavaScript logger is just a stub to the Go logger, hence why in the examples you've seen formatting 'verbs' (e.g.: '%s') in the output strings, followed by the arguments that will replace them, in order.
-If you wish to better log and inspect the underlying Go structs used by the JavaScript VM you can use verbs such as '%#v'.
+The JavaScript logger is a wrapper around the server logger, in the examples you've seen formatting "verbs" (e.g. "%s") in the output strings, followed by the arguments that will replace them.
+If you wish to better log and inspect the underlying Go structs used by the JavaScript VM you can use verbs such as "%#v".
 The full reference can be found [here](https://golang.org/pkg/fmt/).

 !!!
 Warning "Lua stacktraces"
     If the server logger level is set to `info` (default level) or below, the server will return Lua stacktraces to the client.
 This is useful for debugging but should be disabled for production.